qzhuae/MarkdownNotes/HUMA1000B.md

 **What is Ethics?**  Righteousness, Torrey Cart Problem.

 One vs Five is simple.
 Changing situation if the one person is you, will you self sacrifice.
 Why I am a responsible citizen, pay tax, charity, why do I need to be sacrificed, what is the reason to save 5 instead of 1.
-IMpo
+Importnat Q about morality, why do we need to care bout others?
+What is wrong with some one who only cares about him self.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjczNTcwNjMsLTEyMTA3MTg0MjksMT
+eyJoaXN0b3J5IjpbMjAzNzQyODgwMiwtMTIxMDcxODQyOSwxND
-Q1NzIwMTU3OCwxMTA3ODM5MzQyXX0=
+U3MjAxNTc4LDExMDc4MzkzNDJdfQ==
 -->